-version 2018-10-09 — readings may be updated; online version supersedes any printed copy
+version 2021-11-17 — readings will be updated continuously throughout the semester; online version supersedes any printed copy

 Email me for appointments at other times.